-BYLAW 19-014
+BYLAW NO. 19-022

-BEING a bylaw of Lethbridge County in the Province of Alberta, to adopt an Intermunicipal Development Plan between Lethbridge County and the Municipal District of Willow Creek pursuant to Sections 631 and 692 of the Municipal Government Act, Revised Statutes of Alberta 2000, Chapter M-26, as amended;
+BEING a bylaw of Lethbridge County in the Province of Alberta, to adopt an Intermunicipal Development Plan between Lethbridge County and Vulcan County pursuant to sections 631 and 692 of the Municipal Government Act, Revised Statutes of Alberta 2000, Chapter M-26, as amended;

-WHEREAS municipalities are required by the Province to expand intermunicipal planning efforts to address planning matters that transcend municipal boundaries through an intermunicipal development plan;
+WHEREAS municipalities are required by the province to expand intermunicipal planning efforts to address planning matters that transcend municipal boundaries through an Intermunicipal Development Plan;

-AND WHEREAS both the Councils of Lethbridge County and the Municipal District of Willow Creek agree that it is to their mutual benefit to establish joint planning policies and this negotiation and agreement reflects a continuing cooperative approach between the two municipalities and the desire to see well-planned, orderly, and managed growth.
+AND WHEREAS both the Councils of Lethbridge County and Vulcan County agree that it is to their mutual benefit to establish joint planning policies and this negotiation and agreement reflects a continuing cooperative approach between the two municipalities and the desire to see well-planned, orderly, and managed growth.